thanhsondoan02/Foodie/README.md

 git clone https://github.com/thanhsondoan02/Foodie.git
 ```

-After that, install the requirements with npm.
+After that, install the requirements and run with npm.

 ```
 # Run the client only